FIT to Forget: Robust Continual Unlearning for Large Language Models: Our Approach:

-where $L_{\text{orig}}$ is the original loss and $L_{\text{mask}}^{(\ell)}$ is the loss after zeroing layer $\ell$.
-This metric approximates Shapley values~\cite{ijcai/RozemberczkiWBY22}, capturing the marginal effect of a layer on the specific unlearning request.
-We rank layers by $s_\ell$ and update only the MLP blocks and attention modules (as they dominate a layer's functional expressivity) of the top $K$, keeping all other parameters frozen.
-It ensures that updates are focused on components with the highest functional relevance (see Appendix~\ref{layer}).
+where $L_{\text{orig}}$ denotes the standard cross-entropy loss with all activated layers and $L_{\text{mask}}^{(\ell)}$ is the loss evaluated after zeroing out layer $\ell$.
+We rank the layers by $s_\ell$ and restrict parameter updates exclusively to the multi-layer perceptron (MLP) and multi-head attention (MHA) modules of the top $K\%$, freezing all other parameters.
+This isolates updates to the components with the highest functional relevance to the forget set, minimizing unnecessary parameter drift (Appendix~\ref{layer}).

-\paragraph{Choosing $K$.} To determine the optimal $K$, we analyzed layer-selection patterns across four models (Llama-2-7B-chat-hf, Llama-3-8B, Llama-3-8B-Instruct, and Yi-6B).
-Figure~\ref{fig:layer_histogram} illustrates the frequency with which each layer was selected.
-Across all models, a compact subset of $6$--$9$ layers is consistently identified as important, suggesting that unlearning is driven by specific regions rather than the entire network.
-Ablation studies varying the number of updated layers confirm that $K=8$ offers the optimal trade-off between robustness and utility.
-Our targeted approach prevents over-updating while mitigating the recovery vulnerabilities inherent in static or highly restricted update strategies.
+\textbf{Choosing $K\%$.} Empirical analysis across diverse architectures (Llama-2-7b-chat-hf, Llama-3-8B, Llama-3-8B-Instruct, and Yi-6B) reveals that unlearning attribution consistently concentrates within compact, request-specific modular regions rather than dispersing uniformly across the network (see Figure~\ref{fig:layer_histogram}).
+Through rigorous ablation of update ratios (Figure~\ref{fig:k_tradeoff}), we establish $K = 25\%$ as the optimal threshold for balancing the forgetting-utility trade-off.
+By establishing a $25\%$ ratio rather than a static layer count, \fit provides a scalable mechanism that automatically adapts to varying model sizes while preserving dynamic, request-dependent layer targeting.